Jaswanth-03/Demand_forecasting/README.md

-# Mobile Phone Demand Forecasting
+# Smartphone Sales Demand Forecasting

 This project aims to build a machine learning model to predict the demand for mobile phones based on various features such as brand, price, screen size, RAM, storage, camera quality, marketing budget, region, and quarter.